DIVERSITY, INCLUSION, & NON-DISCRIMINATION

 We at CGR! value diversity of age, race, economic status, gender expression, size, physical ability, developmental ability, musical interests, learning styles, nationality, religion, citizenship status, and sexual orientation.
 We promote respect and do not tolerate racism, sexism, homophobia, or other discriminatory behavior or expression.

 We are determined to provide a safe space for all CGR! campers.
-This includes prioritizing their physical safety with background checks on camp staff, keeping a secure location, and enforcing strict sign-in/sign-out policies.
+This includes prioritizing their physical safety with background checks on camp staff, keeping a secure location, maintaining a very high staff-to-camper ration, and enforcing strict sign-in/sign-out policies.
 We also want to maintain the emotional well being of campers.
-Girls of all backgrounds will be accepted at camp and encouraged to feel completely secure in their individual means of self expression.
+Girls of all backgrounds will be accepted at camp and encouraged to feel completely secure in their individual means of expression.
 Our program is designed to be explicitly anti-bullying, racism, sexism, homophobia, transphobia, and classism in policy and practice.
 Bullying of any kind will not be tolerated.
 We want every camper to feel great about their experience at camp, and we will do our best to foster an environment where they can.